1992 Aden hotel bombings: Aftermath

-Utilizing an opportunity to end the violence against the socialists, then-vice president and former South Yemen leader Ali Salem al-Beidh ordered a military crackdown on the jihadists.
-The socialist-affiliated 3rd Armoured Division besieged Fadhli's camp in Abyan, but he managed to evade them after agreeing to travel to and surrender in Sanaa as part of a deal brokered by mediators sent by Saleh, who was thus able to retain an asset to use against the South.
-The bailout infuriated Beidh, although Saleh assured to him and the international community that an investigation into the bombing would be conducted.
-Nonetheless, Fadhli's arrest was the only disciplinary action conducted by the Saleh government relating to the bombing, and he was released months later to continue his attacks on the socialists, eventually siding with Saleh in the civil war of 1994.
+Vice president Ali Salem al-Beidh utilized the opportunity to try and end the jihadist insurgency against the socialists.
+The socialist-affiliated military besieged Fadhli's camp in Abyan, but he managed to evade them after agreeing to surrender to authorities in Sanaa in a deal brokered by mediators sent by Saleh, who assured the international community an investigation into the bombings.
+Nonetheless, Fadhli's arrest was the only disciplinary action relating to the bombings, and he was released months later to continue his attacks on the socialists, eventually siding with Saleh in the civil war of 1994.

-Facing a siege, Khanabashi took refuge at and defended a camp in the mountains of southern Shabwah Governorate until he and his fellow jihadists managed to flee to the northern camp in Saada Governorate.
-Facing depleting numbers and morale, they were eventually taken under the control of Abu Ali al-Harithi, an al-Qaeda commander who took part in the establishment of training camps across Yemen.
-Nahdi along with other militants connected to the bombing were incarcerated at the al-Mansoura prison until he and five others escaped on 17 July 1993 with internal assistance.
-Harithi then transported them as well as Khanabashi to Bin Laden's base-of-operations in Khartoum.
+Facing a military siege at a jihadist camp in Shabwah Governorate, Khanabashi and other militants fled to a camp further north in Saada Governorate.
+In the midst of depleting numbers and morale, they were taken control of senior al-Qaeda commander Abu Ali al-Harithi.
+Nahdi and five other militants connected to the bombing were incarcerated at the al-Mansoura prison until they escaped on 17 July 1993.
+Harithi then transported the six along with Khanabashi to Bin Laden's base-of-operations in Khartoum, Sudan.